 We used an old T-shirt to try out the stamping and it looked fab.

 Most traditional fabric paints need to be fixed with heat so we decided to test if ours did.
-Once the paint was dry I ironed the bottom half of the T-shirt (the bottom 3 leaves in the picture), keeping well away from the top – to see how much difference it would make.
+Once the paint was dry I ironed the bottom half of the T-shirt (the bottom 3 leaves in the picture below), keeping well away from the top – to see how much difference it would make.

 I then threw the T-shirt in the washing machine with a detergent capsule and put it through a 40C wash (with my fingers tightly crossed!).

 We were delighted to see all the leaves intact when I removed the top from the washing machine.
 The non ironed stamped images are just as bright as the heat set ones, so the fabric medium recipe definitely did its job!

 We managed to stamp lots of muslin and cotton bags during our session.